Safe Co-Sleeping with Your Baby – Benefits, Types and Guidelines

 Are bed rails recommended?

-However, bed rails are deemed okay for slightly older children<sup.[7].
-The U.S. Food and Drug Administration (FDA) says bed rails are intended for small kids old enough to get in and out of bed independently, specifically ages two through five.
+However, the U.S. Food and Drug Administration16 (FDA) says bed rails are safe for small children old enough to get in and out of bed independently, specifically ages two through five.

 When should you stop co-sleeping?